 Radiometric and photometric measurements require defining apertures.
 The accuracy to which these measurements can be accomplished requires minimization of the uncertainty in the aperture area.
-This is particularly critical, for example, in climate and weather applications on which measurements of the total and spectral irradiance of the Sun are dependent.

-The NIST aperture measurement facility is a machine-vision based metrological system.
+The NIST aperture measurement facility is a machine vision-based metrological system.
 It consists of a high accuracy XY stage which carries the sample aperture and has an interferometer for positioning feedback, and a long working distance microscope mounted on a high resolution vertical stage for edge detection.

 An automated measurement algorithm finds the XY coordinates of the edges circumscribing the aperture.
 The edge points are then used in a circle and ellipse fitting routine to determine the area.

-NIST recently participated in an international intercomparison sponsored by the Consultative Committee on Photometry and Radiometry (CCPR) of the methods by which different measurement laboratories measure the areas of apertures.
+NIST participated in an international intercomparison sponsored by the Consultative Committee on Photometry and Radiometry (CCPR) of the methods by which different measurement laboratories measure the areas of apertures.
 Each of the nine participating laboratories measure eight different apertures varying in diameter size, fabrication method, material, and edge type.
 For more information about this intercomparison, see Final report on the CCPR-S2 supplementary comparison of area measurements of apertures for radiometry.

 Lead Organizational Unit:pml